zymono/ac-bedrock/readme.md

 ## Regions

-Regions are an important part of rubedo.
+Regions are an important part of Zymono.
 Regions protect land like spawn, parks, forests, simply anything you want to protect players.
 Regions are really powerful because they are configurable and can stop all actions that happen in an area.